Image of a woman, smiling while drinking coffee

 You can have multiple ISAs

-Another misconception, that often comes up, is that you can only have one ISA.
+Another misconception is that you can only have one ISA.

 The truth is, you can have both a cash ISA and an investment ISA at the same time, as long as you’re within your allowance.